htglvl/CMS-Dashboard-4.3/docs/openclaw-deployment-evaluation.md

 #### R1: LLM Hallucination in data generation Despite Tool Grounding

 **Risk:** Even though OpenClaw forces the agent through structured JSON tools, the LLM can still halluculate when **synthesising** tool results into a natural language answer.
 It might misinterpret a confidence score, overstate certainty, or combine data points incorrectly.
-The user's query can also make it to hallucinate if the query is so out of scope.
+The user's query can also make it hallucinate if the query is so out of scope.

 **Likelihood:** Medium

 **Impact:** High — users may act on incorrect summaries

 **Mitigations in place:**